 - TownePlace Suites Orlando at Flamingo Crossing/Western Entrance

-Both of these hotels are Category 5 Marriotts, which means they cost 25,000 Marriott points per night.
-When you book with points, you also get your 5th night free.
-So, with 100,000 points, you can stay for 5 nights.
-Regular room rates for a family of 4 start at about $170 per night, so you save about $755 on a 5 night stay! ($850 – $95 annual fee = $750) How great is that?!?
+All of these hotels are Category 4 Marriotts, which means they cost 25,000 Marriott points per night.
+When you book with points, you also get your 5th night free!

-Additionally, they are located right across the road from WDW Resort.
+Additionally, these hotels are all located within minutes of the WDW Resort.
+In fact, the first two we listed are right across the road.
 (Seriously, the western entrance to the resort is right there.)
 Since they aren’t actually on the resort, you don’t even have to pay a resort fee.
 Bonus!!!

 Paying for the Rest